Smallville: Young adult novels

 Little, Brown Young Readers published the next two books in April and June 2003.
 The first, Speed, was written by Cherie Bennett and Jeff Gottesfeld.
-The second, Buried Secrets, was written by Suzan Colon.
-In Speed, a boy uses an hourglass his father gave him for his birthday to stop time and commit hate crimes without being caught.
+In it, a boy uses an hourglass his father gave him for his birthday to stop time and commit hate crimes without being caught.
 Clark stops him before he disrupts a local multicultural festival.
-In Buried Secrets Clark and Lex fall in love with a mind-reading substitute Spanish teacher, jeopardizing their friendship.
+The second, Buried Secrets, was written by Suzan Colón.
+In it, Clark and Lex fall in love with a mind-reading substitute Spanish teacher, jeopardizing their friendship.

-On September 9, 2004, Aspect published Diana G. Gallagher's Shadows, about a girl and her father who move to Smallville; the father creates murderous monsters.
-Jonathan Kent assumes that the deaths are related to LuthorCorp, creating tension with his son.
+On September 9, 2003, Aspect published Diana G. Gallagher's Shadows, about a girl and her father who move to Smallville; the father creates murderous monsters.
+Jonathan assumes that the deaths are related to LuthorCorp, creating tension with his son.
 Clark discovers the truth to prove Lex's innocence, stopping the creatures before they can kill again.
-Colon returned to write Runaway, in which Clark runs away to the city and lives with other homeless teenagers; he falls in love with one of the girls before returning home.
+Colón returned to write Runaway, in which Clark runs away to the city and lives with other homeless teenagers; he falls in love with one of the girls before returning home.
 In Smallville: Silence by Nancy Holder, the characters investigate zombies in town.
 Little, Brown Young Readers published its eighth book, Greed, by Bennett and Gottesfeld in which Clark and his friends take summer jobs as counselors at a camp for disadvantaged youths.
 When a boy falls into Crater Lake, he develops the ability to foretell the future and Lionel tries to exploit this.
 Pete also tries to exploit Clark's abilities by tricking him into playing in a basketball game and betting on the outcome.

 Alan Grant returned to write Curse, about a gravedigger who unleashes a 150-year-old curse onto Smallville and Clark's attempts to put things right.
-On February 1, 2004 Little, Brown Young Readers published Suzan Colon's Temptation, where Clark uses red kryptonite in an attempt to impress Lana and Chloe when they are infatuated with a French exchange student.
+On February 1, 2004 Little, Brown Young Readers published Suzan Colón's Temptation, where Clark uses red kryptonite in an attempt to impress Lana and Chloe when they are infatuated with a French exchange student.
 Aspect published its final novel on March 1, 2004.
 Written by Devin K. Grayson, City follows Clark and Lex on a trip to Metropolis.
 In the city, they are caught between the Japanese Yakuza and a secret agent who thinks he has found an alien.
 In Little, Brown Young Readers' final novel, "Sparks" by Cherie Bennett and Jeff Gottesfeld, Chloe is hit by kryptonite sparks from a fireworks display.
 The sparks make Chloe the desire of every man, but when they wear off an admirer kidnaps her and she is rescued by Clark.